 The Summer Undergraduate Research Fellowship/L&S program (SURF/L&S) allows UC Berkeley undergraduates in the College of Letters and Science to spend the summer doing concentrated research in preparation for a senior thesis.
 About forty fellows will be funded in 2015, receiving $4250.
-Please fill out the eligibility screen here so we can guide you.
+Please start and save the application so we can guide you.